joshghent/blog/content/blog/auth0-cache/index.md

 tags: ["auth0", "dynamodb", "nodejs", "lambda", "free plan", "aws", "typescript"]
 ---

 [Auth0](https://auth0.com) is an easy to integrate service that handles all your applications authentication needs.
 But, if you've worked with it before, you'll know it's downfalls.

-One of them is that the allowances on the Machine-to-Machine (M2M) tokens, used to authenticate between your services, are quite restrictive for serverless infrastructures.
+One of them Machine-to-Machine (M2M) tokens; used to authenticate between your services.

+But the limits are restrictive for serverless infrastructures.
 In the free plan you only get 1000 per month.
-And even on a paid plan, it would be prohibitively expensive to get the number of tokens you might need in a given month.
+And even on a paid plan, it would be expensive to get the number of tokens you might need in a given month.

 The solution is to **cache Machine-to-Machine tokens** so we don't need to request new ones until they expire.

 In traditional infrastructure, this would be trivial.
 Save the token globally somewhere and done.

-Serverless architectures are a little more tricky because there is no persistence between instances.
+Serverless architectures are a tricky because there is no persistence between instances.

-Here's how to handle it in AWS, but the same principles apply for other cloud providers.
+Here's how to handle caching Auth0 Tokens for AWS Lambda Microservices.
+But, the same principles apply for other cloud providers.